lukibahr/stars/README.md

 - [alienator88/Viz](https://github.com/alienator88/Viz) - Capture text/QR Codes/Barcodes/Colors from screen snippets
 - [open-meteo/open-meteo](https://github.com/open-meteo/open-meteo) - Free Weather Forecast API for non-commercial use
 - [Stengo/DeskPad](https://github.com/Stengo/DeskPad) - A virtual monitor for screen sharing
+- [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This project is dedicated to collecting high-quality macOS software and organizing them systematically by different categories for easy search and use.
 - [MonitorControl/MonitorControl](https://github.com/MonitorControl/MonitorControl) - 🖥 Control your display's brightness & volume on your Mac as if it was a native Apple Display.
 Use Apple Keyboard keys or custom shortcuts.
 Shows the native macOS OSDs.

 ## TypeScript

+- [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform
+- [Skolaczk/next-starter](https://github.com/Skolaczk/next-starter) - A Next.js starter template, packed with features like TypeScript, Tailwind CSS, Next-auth, Eslint, Stripe, testing tools and more.
+Jumpstart your project with efficiency and style.
 - [iib0011/omni-tools](https://github.com/iib0011/omni-tools) - Self-hosted collection of powerful web-based tools for everyday tasks.
 No ads, no tracking, just fast, accessible utilities right from your browser!
 - [RackulaLives/Rackula](https://github.com/RackulaLives/Rackula) - Open-source drag-and-drop rack layout designer
 - [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager